CRAFTY-ABM/CRAFTY_User_Interface/CraftyProject/crafty-gui/docs/CRAFTY GUI – Windows EXE Packaging Manual  (JDK 24 and JavaFX 24).md

 ────────────────────────────────────────────────────────────────────────────────

 cd CraftyProject\crafty-gui
-mvn clean javafx:run         # the GUI must appear ────────────────────────────────────────────────────────────────────────────────
+mvn clean javafx:run         # the GUI must appear (be sure that core jar is created) ──────────────────────────────────────────────────────────────────────────────── 2 .
-2 .
 Maven package phase – create the runnable JAR and copy JavaFX runtime ────────────────────────────────────────────────────────────────────────────────